-USS Patapsco was a Patapsco-class gasoline tanker laid down on May 25, 1942 and launched on August 18, the same year.
-It was commissioned on February 4, 1943 under Lt.
-A. J. Church’s command with the hull number AOG-1 and it served in the US Navy for 20 years until it was decommissioned on August 1, 1974.
-During its activities, the ship carried a complement of 124 people onboard and had the main missions in Alaska, Seattle, Ulithi, Saigon, Sasebo, Subic Bay or Pearl Harbor.
-After the decommissioning, the ship was struck from the Navy List on August 1, 1974 and sold for commercial purpose in 1979.
-For the services brought to the country during the World War II, USS Patapsco received 1 battle star and another one for the Korean service.
+The USS Patapsco (AOG-1) was a Patapsco-class gasoline tanker laid down on May 25, 1942, and launched on August 18, the same year.
+It was commissioned on February 4, 1943, under Lt.
+A. J. Church’s command with the hull number AOG-1 and served in the US Navy for 20 years until it was decommissioned on August 1, 1974.
+During its activities, the ship carried a complement of 124 people on board and had its main missions in Alaska, Seattle, Ulithi, Saigon, Sasebo, Subic Bay, and Pearl Harbor.
+After the decommissioning, the ship was struck from the Navy List on August 1, 1974, and sold for commercial purposes in 1979.
+For the services brought to the country during World War II, the USS Patapsco (AOG-1) received 1 battle star and another one for the Korean service.

 Before the health risks associated with asbestos became more widely known, the US Navy used more than 300 types of asbestos-containing materials on their ships.
 Because of long-term exposure to asbestos, many Navy veterans developed severe health problems.
 If you or a family member served onboard the USS Patapsco (AOG-1) and have an asbestos-related diagnosis, you may be entitled to compensation and VA benefits.